julien-nc/gpxpod/README.md

 git checkout https://gitlab.com/eneiluj/gpxpod-oc.git gpxpod
 ```

-## Features

-If GPSBabel is found on the server system, kml and tcx files will be converted to gpx.
-_WARNING_, kml conversion will NOT work with recent kml files using the proprietary "gx:track" extension tag.

-You can put your files anywhere in the Owncloud files.

-GpxPod looks for directories containing gpx, kml or tcx files and allow you to display them on an interactive map.

-It also provides comparison between tracks which is done on alternative parts of tracks that have common parts.

-Any feedback will be appreciated.

 ## Known issues

 * bad management of file names including simple or double quotes
+* _WARNING_, kml conversion will NOT work with recent kml files using the proprietary "gx:track" extension tag.

+Any feedback will be appreciated.